 They give others the benefit of the doubt

 If you find your hackles raising because a driver cut you off or your coworker interrupted you in a meeting, step back and appraise the situation objectively: What if your interpretation of the moment is wrong?
 Are you assuming the other party had bad intentions?
 Do you really know them well enough to say what they were thinking or feeling?
 Take this attitude, and you may find yourself taking the lead on fostering cooperation and understanding in tense situations.

 They really listen to their life partner

-“It seems to be built into our emotional mechanisms to become defensive and adrenalized when our intimate relationship seems in danger,” writes psychologist Randi Gunther, PhD, of couples who “lose it” during tough conversations.
+“It seems to be built into our emotional mechanisms to become defensive and adrenalized when our intimate relationship seems in danger,” says psychologist Randi Gunther, PhD, of couples who “lose it” during tough conversations.
 One of her tips: Pick an object sacred to you and agree that only the partner holding it is allowed to speak.
 Instead of responding to a challenging critique right away, you’ll be forced to pause and respond more thoughtfully.
 Once you realize your knee-jerk reaction is a response to fear of loss of the relationship, you can become more open-mined to better ways of communicating.
 Sometimes the best strategy is for both people to take a time out (a walk, going into a different room) before proceeding with the conversation.
 This can help to de-escalate the tension in a way that better enables people to express themselves accurately rather than emotionally.
 Next, learn how to calm down from a panic attack.